Funds flow in academic medical centers

 “A revolution under way in health care is fundamentally changing how every academic medical center (AMC) operates ….
 Every aspect of AMCs will undergo transformation in the decades ahead: how care is delivered, how students and residents are educated and integrated into clinical care, how the research enterprise is organized and funded, and how the missions come together in a new and meaningful way.”

-Source: Advancing the Academic Health System for the Future: A Report from the AAMC Advisory Panel on Health Care, Association of American Medical Colleges, 2014.
+Source: Advancing the Academic Health System for the Future: A Report from the AAMC Deloitte Risk and Financial Advisory Panel on Health Care, Association of American Medical Colleges, 2014.

 An industry in flux